Texas freeze led to release of tons of air pollutants as refineries shut

-NEW YORK/HOUSTON (Reuters) - The largest U.S. oil refiners released tons of air pollutants into the skies over Texas this week, according to figures provided to the state, as one environmental crisis triggered another.

-Refiners and petrochemical plants along the U.S. Gulf Coast scrambled to shut production as an arctic air mass spread into a region unused to frigid temperatures.
+NEW YORK/HOUSTON (Reuters) - The largest U.S. oil refiners released tons of air pollutants into the skies over Texas this past week, according to figures provided to the state, as refineries and petrochemical plants in the region scrambled to shut production during frigid weather.

 Shutdowns led to the refineries flaring, or burning and releasing gases, to prevent damage to their processing units.
 That flaring darkened the skies in eastern Texas with smoke visible for miles.